owenjklan/nfq2pcap/README.md

 # nfq2pcap
 Network utility to read packets from an NFQUEUE and write them to a pcap file.
 Currently only supports the "raw" Data Link types, meaning raw IPv4 or IPv6 packets are the only supported output file formats.
 IPv4 is the default.
+This may initially seem like a short-coming but think about it...
+NFQUEUE's are fed IPv4/6 packets from iptables, so you don't need to be concerning yourself with Link-layer headers or anything like ARP packets.

 Note that despite the name, the Pcap libraries are not required to run!

 ## Example iptables rules for testing
 For packets coming from www.example.com: